 What do I need to take to my medical appointment?

 When you visit the doctor’s office, you will need to present your insurance card and a copy of the Claim Form.
 A portion of this form will be filled out by the provider.
-You will also need to bring money for co-payment (minimum $50.00).
+You will be responsible for submitting the completed claim form by mail.

 How do I file a claim?